 For those organisations that have experienced a cyber security incident, or are trying to reduce the likelihood or severity of such an attack, CREST has introduced a scheme based on company assessment and professional qualifications which has been endorsed by GCHQ and CPNI.
 The CREST Cyber Security Incident Response scheme focuses on appropriate standards for incident response aligned to demand from all sectors of industry, the wider public sector and academia.
 Companies included in this scheme have demonstrated that they have effective policies, processes and procedures in place to help organisations plan for, manage and recover from significant cyber security related incidents.
 These companies will also have access to professionally qualified staff in intrusion analysis and reverse engineering.

-Penetration testing, STAR and cyber incident response services provided under CREST are also supported by comprehensive codes of conduct for both the company and individual.
+Penetration testing, STAR, SOC and cyber incident response services provided under CREST are also supported by comprehensive codes of conduct for both the company and individual.
 These codes are used to ensure the quality of the services provided, the integrity of the companies and individuals and adherence to audited policies, processes and procedures.
 This provides a significant level of protection for any organisation procuring these types of services.